-Explain: Discrimination is treating each other unequally or without dignity or respect, or denying the rights of others.
+Explain: Discrimination is not treating each other with equal value or with dignity or respect, or not having the same rights.

-- When someone discriminates, he or she is treating another person as being less valuable or worthwhile because of some unvalued characteristic that person possesses. - Just overlooking or ignoring people who are different than we are can be a form of discrimination.
+- When someone discriminates, he or she is treating another person as being less valuable or worthwhile. - Just overlooking or ignoring people who are different than we are can be a form of discrimination.
 So it is important to notice everyone's needs in our community and then try to meet them.